Homemade Lemonade Recipe

 Notes

 Recipe can be doubled or tripled.
-Don’t forget ot adjust the pitcher size accordingly.
+Don’t forget to adjust the pitcher size accordingly.